xythobuz/xythobuz.github.io/input/projects/openraider.md

 * [Look n Feel n Architecture, 2014-07-27](https://github.com/xythobuz/OpenRaider/releases/tag/0.1.3-20140727)
 * [Rewrite, 2015-03-13](https://github.com/xythobuz/OpenRaider/releases/tag/0.1.4-20150313)

-You can find the latest state of the project [on my server](https://git.xythobuz.de/thomas/OpenRaider) and [on GitHub](https://github.com/xythobuz/OpenRaider).
+You can find the latest state of the project [on Codeberg](https://codeberg.org/xythobuz/OpenRaider) and [on GitHub](https://github.com/xythobuz/OpenRaider).
 Pre-made Mac OS X binaries are available in the [GitHub releases](https://github.com/xythobuz/OpenRaider/releases).

 A package for Arch Linux was also available on the AUR, but it has since been removed due to inactivity.